 Enter the amount of alimony you paid on line 31a (Form 1040).
-In the space provided on line 31b, enter your spouse's or former spouse's social security number.
+In the space provided on line 31b, enter your spouse's social security number.

 If you paid alimony to more than one person, enter the social security number of one of the recipients.
 Show the social security number and amount paid to each other recipient on an attached statement.
 Enter your total payments on line 31a.